michaelshawnlockwood/michaelshawnlockwood.github.io/index.md

 ---
-layout: default
+layout: page
 title: Home
 ---

 # Welcome

-This is my new Jekyll-powered site on GitHub Pages í¾‰
+This is my new Jekyll-powered site on GitHub Pages ï¿½ï¿½ï¿½

 - Page 1: [About](about.md)
 - Page 2: Sample [Blog Post](/2025/08/17/welcome)